parallella/pal/README.md

 * DSP: Vectorized DSP library
 * FFT: Optimized FFT library

-Hasn't this been done before?
-We wish!!
-(Please, if you think we missed some important library that can be reused, then do let us know ASAP!
-We would love nothing better than finding out that this work has already been done.)

-Based on reviweing 10's of libaries we have found three main ostacles that makes it very dificult to adopt any one of the existing libraries "as-is":
+Before starting the PAL project, we reviewed an long list of existing libraries/APIs and found the following issues:

 * Most IPC code was written for "large" processors and is not suitable for tiny processors
-* Free and open source APIs (like math.h) is far too inefficient for parallel architectures (no vectors)
+* Free and open source scalar APIs (like math.h) is not inefficient for parallel architectures
 * Hardware vendor provided math and DSP libraries come with proprietary license restrictions

-The design goals for the PAL are as follows:
+A complete list of PAL functions can be found at the end of this file.

+PAL Design Goals:

 * Fast (assumes program and data resides in local cache/scratchpad)
 * Open (permissive open source license)